OS2iot/OS2iot-docs/source/software-architecture/software-architecture.rst

 which determine what's accessible within the organization.
 The concrete types are as follows:

 1. GlobalAdmin
    a.
-Each domain instance of OS2IoT has exactly 1 user with this type.
+Each domain instance of OS2IoT has at least 1 user with this type, which is created on the first startup of the backend.
+   b.
+Users with the GlobalAdmin role can assign other users to also have the GlobalAdmin role

 2. OrganizationApplicationAdmin